 Latest business liquidations in Rockhampton

 NO liquidation appointment notices have been listed for businesses in the Rockhampton Local Government Area so far today.
-The total for the past year is four.
+The total for the past year is six.

 News Corp analysis of ASIC Insolvency Notices and ABN Lookup data shows the locations of company liquidations across the state.